-A. It means that you give someone else the right to vote your shares in accordance with your instructions.
+- A. It means that you give someone else the right to vote your shares in accordance with your instructions.
 In this way, you ensure that your vote will be counted even if you are unable to attend the Annual Meeting.
-If you give your proxy but do not include specific instructions on how to vote, the individuals named as proxies will vote your shares as follows:

-- FOR the election of eight nominees for director; - FOR the approval, on a non-binding advisory basis, of the compensation of our named executive officers as described in this Proxy Statement; - FOR the approval of the Amended and Restated 2017 Stock Plan; and - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2019.
+If you give your proxy but do not include specific instructions on how to vote, the individuals named as proxies will vote your shares as follows: - FOR the election of eight nominees for director; - FOR the approval, on a non-binding advisory basis, of the compensation of our named executive officers as described in this Proxy Statement; and - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2020.